Prachesta Magazine

 Jennifer: Between 1 and 4, five days a week when I’m under contract.
 I try to take weekends off.
 Everyone needs a rest.
 However, when I’m in deadline mode, I write every day until my word count is met.

-An Interview with author Jennifer BrozekHow many unpublished and half-finished books do you have?
+Jennifer BrozekHow many unpublished and half-finished books do you have?

 Jennifer: More than I expected after I started thinking about it.
 Two finished but not polished.
 Two completed and being shopped around by my agent.